hackclub/hackclub/workshops/image_editor/README.md

 Let's break this down:
 We are using the method ```addEventListener()``` to the first variable that we created, when the button in the form is submitted we call a function that:
 1. Creates a variable that holds the text input that we placed in section 1.
-2. Creates another variable that will get the data gotten from the text input, we do this using the **value** property.
+2. Creates another variable that will hold the data we get from the text input, we do this using the **`value`** property.
 3. Creates an if statement that checks if the variable `urlImageval` is empty or not using the **length** property, this property returns `true` if the length of the string is greater than 0 or `false` if the length of the string is 0.
 When the property returns true, it takes the `img` element in section 2 and sets its `src` to the value of `urlImage`, then it resets the value of `urlImage`.
 4. Then we use the `preventDefault();` method to prevent the default way the browser handles `submit` when it happens, which includes refreshing the page.
 5. Finally, we use the function `console.log('');` to send a message to the console.